 What is a domain name?

-When people hit your URL on their search bar, they will land on your blog.
+People who hit your URL on their search bar will land on your blog.

-But wait, why do you need to stress finding a good domain name for your blog?
+But wait, why do you need to stress about finding a good domain name for your blog?

-- A short and sweet and unique blog name is more likely to be remembered and increase the brand awareness.
+- A brief, catchy, and original blog name is more likely to be recalled and raise brand awareness.

 - It may impact SEO as the keyword in your domain can help you rank for that specific term.

-Typically, a domain will be made of two elements:
+Typically, a domain is made of two elements:

 For example, my blog URL – www.BloggingExplained.com, where .com is the extension (or TLD) and BloggingExplained is the domain name (blog name).